airbr/golang-hugo-blog/content/posts/fall-winter-2024.md

 read_more_copy: Read More...
 ---

-I suggest to welcome the Fall and Winter for they are natural parts of the seasons and give a richness and vibrancy to life.
+I plan to welcome the fall and winter this year for they are natural parts of the seasons and give a richness and vibrancy to life.
 I am intending to welcome the changing season the best I can.
 This fall I am working on some various goals:

 * Relaxation
 * Sustainability

+I will continue to maintain this website, with infrequent updates through the season.

 ---